 The police might lay charges.
-This means they are saying that they believe the person has broken the law or committed a crime, and the person will have to go to a court to talk about what happened.
+This means they believe the person has broken the law or committed a crime, and the person will have to go to a court to talk about what happened.

 If the police lay charges, they may need help collecting evidence of the abuse.
 You should prepare to share your story by doing these things: